 John Thomson, a pioneering Asia photographer, wrote in 1891: ‘We are now making history, and the ‘sun picture’ supplies the means of passing down a record of what we have achieved.’

 The 2011 launch of The 2011 launch of Heung Shing Gu Ying, the Chinese edition of Hong Kong As It Was.
-Mrs Carrie Lam, Chief Secretary for Administration, Hong Kong SAR Government (then Development Secretary); Bernard Charnwut Chan, Foundation Patron and book sponsor; and Helmuth Hennig, Foundation Chairman.
+Mrs Carrie Lam, Chief Secretary for Administration, Hong Kong SAR Government (who became the Chief Executive of the HKSAR on 1st July 2017); Bernard Charnwut Chan, Foundation Patron and book sponsor; and Helmuth Hennig, Foundation Chairman.

 The 2015 launch of Lee Fook Chee’s Hong Kong.
 Dr Charles Yeung, founder of the GS Charity Foundation and book sponsor; to the left, Bernard Charnwut Chan, Foundation Patron; Helmuth Hennig, Foundation Chairman; and to the right, Edward Stokes, Foundation Founder and Publisher.

 ‘The Photographic Heritage Foundation’s initiative ensured the preservation of Lee Fook Chee’s unique photographic collection – which otherwise might very easily have been lost forever.
 Publication of the Foundation’s superbly reproduced Lee Fook Chee book opens our eyes to 1950s Hong Kong.
 I am sure the Foundation’s future books, including those on Singapore, will be equally outstanding.’
 Bernard Charnwut Chan, Patron, The Photographic Heritage Foundation